-- (a) a quorum is twenty percent (20%) of Attending Members who are (or whose Member that they represent are) members of that class of Members, or if only one (1) person is a member of that class of Members, that person (or an Attending Member representing that person); and - (b) any Attending Member who is (or whose Member that they represent is) a member of that class of Members may demand a poll.
+(a) a quorum is twenty percent (20%) of Attending Members who are (or whose Member that they represent are) members of that class of Members, or if only one

+Make a Difference...
+Be an allied health professional (1) person is a member of that class of Members, that person (or an Attending Member representing that person); and

+(b) any Attending Member who is (or whose Member that they represent is) a member of that class of Members may demand a poll.